-Ryanair will be making some changes to their baggage rules and charges in November this year.
+Ryanair were supposed to be making some changes to their baggage rules and charges in November this year.

 Currently – Ryanair allow passengers 2 carry on bags – 1 “normal” hand luggage (55cm x 40cm x 20cm) plus a 2nd smaller bag such as a handbag or duty free shopping bag (35cm x 20cm x 20cm)

-From November 1st 2017 – Ryanair say that Non Priority Boarding customers will only be allowed to bring one smaller carry-on bag on board the plane.
+November 1st 2017 Jan 15th 2018 – Ryanair say that Non Priority Boarding customers will only be allowed to bring one smaller carry-on bag on board the plane.
 Any bigger bags will have to be placed in the hold .
-All cabin bags must be brought to the boarding gate where the bigger one will be placed in the hold.
+All cabin bags for non priority passengers will have to be brought to the boarding gate where the bigger one will be placed in the hold.
 If you only have one bag and it is bigger than 35cm x 20cm x 20cm- it will have to go in the hold.

 Ryanair state that if non-priority customers refuse to put their bag in the hold , they will not be allowed to travel and will not get a refund.